Cashe93/ETAL_HOW_TO/docs/Drone/DroneDeploy.md

     <img src="{{ site.baseurl }}/assets/images/exports1.png" width="200">

-    **Before you Export the DTM and Elevation models, they need to be calibrated**
+5.  **Before you Export the DTM and Elevation models, they need to be calibrated**

-5. Calibrating Elevation Models
     - While in the Explore tab, click the Elevation dropdown
     - Click 'Calibrate elevation'
     - Open Google Earth Pro and navigate to the site